 The vitamin-C content of fresh figs is 1.86 mg per 100g whereas that of dried figs is 1.24 mg /100g.
-(2) Vitamin-C helps in iron absorption.
+(2) Vitamin C helps in iron absorption.
 Moreover, both fresh and dried figs or anjeer are rich in several minerals, vitamins, and phytochemicals.
 So, regular intake of figs, either fresh or dried, is helping to improve overall general health and boost immunity.
 (3, 4)

 But does fig helps to treat anemia?

-A scientific study suggested that regular intake of about 50g of dried Figs daily can increase the hemoglobin content of anemic patients.
+A scientific study suggested that a regular intake of about 50g of dried Figs daily can increase the hemoglobin content of anemic patients.
 The increases in hemoglobin levels are around 0.5% each week.
 (5)

 It is scientifically proven that regular intake of dried figs has several positive effects on our blood.
 (6) These are –